aurelia/aurelia/docs/user-docs/plugins/dialog/README.md

 #### Centering/Uncentering dialog position

 By default, the dialog content host is centered horizontally and vertically.
-You can change this via `IDialogDom` injection:
+It can be changed via `IDialogDom` injection:
 ```ts
 import { IDialogDom, DefaultDialogDom } from '@aurelia/runtime-html';